-- Beyond what we can know of God by natural reason, God has fully revealed his plan of loving goodness by sending us his beloved Son, our Lord Jesus Christ, and the Holy Spirit. - God's Revelation is complete and definitive in Christ Jesus, and no new revelation is expected.
-It remains for mankind to grasp the full significance of revelation gradually. - "The Church, in her doctrine, life, and worship, perpetuates and transmits to every generation all that she herself is, all that she believes." - The human writers of the Scriptures are true authors.
-To discover their intention, 106, 110 the reader must take into account the literary forms of that time. - Scripture is to be read and interpreted within the living Tradition of the whole
+Man's Capacity for God

-Church. - "Interpretation of the inspired Scriptures must be attentive above all to what God wants to reveal through the sacred authors for our salvation."
+- nurch, in her docthine, life, and worship, perpetuates and transmits to 0,70 every generation all that she herself is, all that she believes." - .
+The human writers of the Scriptures are true authors.
+To discover their intention, 106,110 the reader must take into account the literary forms of that time. - · Scripture is to be read and interpreted within the living Tradition of the whole 113 Church. - "Interpretation of the inspired Scriptures must be attentive above all to what 136-37 God wants to reveal through the sacred authors for our salvation."